Lucyjpjones/lj-fscr/testing.md

 ### **Additional Testing**

-- The Website was tested on Google Chrome, Safari browsers, Firefox, and Microsoft Edge.
+- Google Chrome was the main site used throughout testing but the application was also trialled on Safari browsers, Firefox, and Microsoft Edge.
-     - Details of any issues found in bug section
+     - Details of any issues found are addressed in bug section

     - Minor faults found in Firefox;
         - Unappealing dropdown select for firefox browser, restyling this has been added to my future plans